 L’Oréal Paris Magic Root Cover Up Gray Concealer Spray ($9.99; target.com)

-Another drugstore spray, this fan-favorite is available in eight shades.
+Another drugstore spray, this fan favorite is available in nine shades.

 New AF Bowls and Brushes ($7.99; arcticfoxhaircolor.com)